Do Kids Need To Floss?

 You should help your little ones floss every night before they go to bed.
 For young children, you may use a floss pick, moving the floss up and down each side of every tooth, and dipping briefly below the gum line in a “c” motion.
 This helps remove all trapped food particles.
 As they grow older, you can upgrade to a floss tape and show them how to do this themselves.
 Be sure to monitor them at night to make sure they’re cleaning their teeth properly!
 These actions in adulthood not only help keep cavities at bay, but are a major factor in avoiding the onset of gum disease, so instilling these habits early is essential for better oral health in adulthood.

 Your children also need to be brushing in the morning and again at night, for about two minutes each session.
 Make sure they use a rice-sized blot of fluoride toothpaste, and an age-appropriate toothbrush.
 You can find and download fun podcasts and apps to make the process fun, and even walk children through it.
 Be sure to stock your house with healthy snack choices.
 Instead of candies, chips, and sodas, offer water, fresh fruits and veggies, yogurt and cheeses, and nuts.
 If you have any questions about protecting little smiles from home, then contact our team today.
 We want to make sure our patients and their families are ready to maintain optimal oral health!

 Do You Have Questions About Children’s Dentistry?

 We want to make sure parents have the knowledge needed to help their kids enjoy healthier smiles.
-To learn more, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.